Journal

 Why a Tribal Casino's Best Workflow Hire Right Now Is an AI Tool, Not a Person

-Tribal casinos already have the systems — property management, POS, slot accounting, CRM, marketing automation.
-The bottleneck isn't software, it's the workflow seams between those systems.
-AI fits there better than another hire.
+Tribal casinos already have the software they need — for the hotel, the floor, the cash registers, the marketing.
+The bottleneck isn't more software, it's the work of connecting all of those pieces together.
+AI fits there better than another new hire.

 Read post